GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 ---
-title: Streaming virtual reality content from a virtual workstation using NVIDIA CloudXR
+title: Stream virtual reality content from a virtual workstation using NVIDIA CloudXR
-description: This tutorial shows how to deploy, install, and test NVIDIA CloudXR on a virtual workstation on Google Cloud.
+description: Learn how to deploy, install, and test NVIDIA CloudXR on a virtual workstation on Google Cloud.
 author: adrian-a-graham
 tags: vr, ar, cloudxr, nvidia, virtual workstation, gpu
 date_published: 2021-08-05